trebisky/ebaz4205_miner/bit_util/README.md

 I found a way to use that project to load a .bit file into the Zynq PL on the Ebaz board (see my Makefile).

-Someday I intend to create a program "bit_load" that would do what openFPGALoader does, communicating to the XVC protocol.
+Someday I intend to create a program "bitload" that would do what openFPGALoader does, communicating to the XVC protocol.